Primary Headteachers and Deputy Heads & Senior Leaders

 Over the past 3 years we have run, in partnership with WSCC, annual conferences around the theme of Improving Writing.
 Local published authors have come along to help provide guidance and inspiration in helping children to improve their writing skills, as well as a love of reading.
-The latest conference 'It Starts With a Picture...' took place on 31st October 2018 to further expand on this theme with locally based authors and illustrators William Grill and Neil Layton there to offer inspiration and ideas to help get children writing.
+The most recent conference 'It Starts With a Picture...' took place on 31st October 2018 to further expand on this theme with locally based authors and illustrators William Grill and Neil Layton there to offer inspiration and ideas to help get children writing.
 These conferences have proved very popular with teaching staff, providing plenty of food for thought in encouraging young children in their writing.

-Planning is now under way to arrange the next conference in autumn 2019 with details and date to follow.
+Planning is now in progress to arrange the next conference on Wednesday 13th November 2019 with details to follow.

 Mental Health & Wellbeing